 An additional view from the backside of the switch:

-Installation of the New Fan and Light Switches
+Installation of the New Light and Bath Ventilation Fan Timer Switch

 At this point, all the necessary connections are complete for the new Lutron digital switches.
 The next step is to get everything back into the electrical box.
 That seems impossible from the looks of this picture?